Back to Blog

 Explanation

-Policies and administration related to immigration and the granting of citizenship fall under the jurisdiction of the Australian (Federal) Government.
-This is one of the most commonly confused government responsibilities — many people incorrectly assume states handle immigration.
+Immigration and the granting of citizenship are the responsibility of the Australian (Federal) Government.
+This is one of the most commonly confused government responsibilities.
+People often assume states handle immigration; they don't.

 10. Which of these practices is explicitly mentioned as being against the law in Australia due to conflicting with Australian values and laws?